Rufus For Real

 Print Recipe

-Easy one-pot chicken and couscous ready in 30 minutes — tender chicken, fluffy couscous, and big cozy flavor with minimal prep.
-A simple weeknight dinner win!
+Easy one-pot chicken and couscous made in 30 minutes with juicy chicken, fluffy couscous, and cozy weeknight flavor in one skillet.

 Prep Time 5 minutes mins